 Our Graduates Are Ready to Lead

-The graduates of Interim Executives Academy are available to provide vetted, highly-trained interim leadership to your nonprofit organization.
-From the training and experience at Interim Executives Academy, the graduates are able to provide a series of protocols and deliverables to ensure a successful interim engagement.
+The graduates of Interim Executives Academy are available to provide vetted, highly-trained interim nonprofit leadership.
+From the training and experience at Interim Executives Academy, the graduates are able to provide a series of protocols and deliverables to ensure a successful interim leader engagement.
 They will also have access to mentorship and coaching through our community of interim leadership practice.

 Class # 1 - Seattle Academy